akinmustafa/awesome-unity-games/README.md

 - [MiniGolf](https://github.com/mmeyrat/MiniGolf-VR) — A virtual reality game of mini-golf made with Unity, intended for the Oculus Quest.

 ### Why?
 The reason this repository exists is the lack of open source Unity projects and the demand for them.
-I created a list so everything is one place, easy for starters or people who just want to get some ideas.
+I created a list so everything is on one place, easy for starters or people who just want to get some ideas.

 ### Something Wrong?
 Feel free to open an issue or let me know on Discord.